 Are you familiar with that that voice that is just below the surface, undermining your accomplishments, diminishing your strengths, and playing off your deepest insecurities and fears?
 This voice may follow you to work, accompany you to social gatherings, be by your side when attempting to accomplish your daily responsibilities, and whispering in your ear when you spend time with loved ones.
-What IS this disapproving voice that sounds so much like our own, judging and demeaning us at every turn?
+What is this disapproving voice that sounds so much like our own, judging and demeaning us at every turn?
+It’s your inner critic.

 This voice is commonly known in psychology as the “inner critic.”
 Freud called it the “superego,” scientists call it “survivor brain,” and Cognitive Behavioral Therapy refers to it as “automatic negative thoughts.”
 Whatever you call it, much of this internal dialogue arises from messages that were given to us starting in childhood by family, teachers, friends, and society.
 Over time, due to our own insecurities, challenges, and negative life experiences, this voice gets louder, stronger, and more persuasive.
 It becomes harder and harder to identify what is reality, and what is the inner critic attempting to sabotage our emotional wellbeing.